 Posted on Mon, 07/17/2017 - 8:13am

-This spring we we’ve perfected two new loaves at the Bakehouse, Miss Kim’s Baguette and Country Miche.
-They are both full flavored, crusty, moist and using interesting grains and method for production.
+This spring we’ve perfected two new loaves at the Bakehouse, Miss Kim’s Baguette and Country Miche.
+They are both full-flavored, crusty, moist and use interesting grains and method for production.

 We began working on the Miss Kim Baguette in January.
 We wanted to improve the baguette that we made a few years ago for Ji Hye (Managing partner of Miss Kim) She used to run a monthly special Banh Mi sandwich at the Delicatessen.
 While that bread was good and contained a bit of rice flour, we had the opportunity to make it even more special.

 We started with Anson Mills Carolina Gold rice flour (an organic and heritage rice) and used our original recipe.
 While we liked it a lot, but we still wanted to feature the rice flour more.
 So we decided to continue to refine the recipe.
 The original recipe called for a mush by cooking rice flour and water.
 We then decided to add rice flour to the poolish in the recipe.
 The poolish is preferment usually consisting of equal weights of flour and water with a tiny amount of yeast and allowed to ferment for 12 hours.
 While this modification made the baguette a bit tastier, we still felt like we hadn’t hit a bullseye.
 Toasting some rice flour and adding it to the poolish was a pièce de résistance!

 Our mush made of Carolina Gold rice flour and the poolish made of rice flour and toasted rice flour, created a dough that bakes into a moist, slightly sweet, and aromatic baguette.
 It’s best baked with some color to complement the moist and tasty crumb.